GluuFederation/docs-ce-prod/3.1.1/source/index.md

 - System for Cross-domain Identity Management (SCIM)
 - FIDO Universal 2nd Factor (U2F)
 - Lightweight Directory Access Protocol (LDAP)

-If this is your first exposure to the Gluu Server, welcome to the community!
-With your help, we can can create a flourishing ecosystem, and ultimately make the Internet a safer, more privacy protected place.

 ## Installation
 You can deploy the Gluu Server on the cloud provider of your choice using one of our easy-to-install Linux packages for Ubuntu, CentOS, RHEL and Debian.
 Follow our [VM preparation guide](./installation-guide/index.md) to get started.